Why You May Want To Consider Nonalcoholic Beer For The Health Perks

 Nonalcoholic beer's plant-based ingredients may have a few health-promoting properties.

 Another ingredient in beer, barley, is rich in vitamins and minerals.
 Plus, it contains inulin, a prebiotic fiber that helps feed healthy gut bacteria.
-The beta-glucans found in barley may also lower cholesterol levels and the risk of heart disease.
+The beta-glucans4 found in barley may also lower cholesterol levels and the risk of heart disease5.

 Nonalcoholic beer is a healthy option for anyone who doesn't drink.